allpassportstamps/allpassportstamps.github.io/_posts/2024-12-27-Antigua-Barbuda-365-Beaches.md

 What struck us most about St. John was its sharp contrast between tourist and local areas.
 The divide between Redcliffe Quay/Heritage Quay and the public market couldn't be more distinct - luxury boutiques selling Louis Vuitton and Longchamp on one side, local farmers selling cassava on the other.

-St John is very distinctly divided between the American / European tourism areas (Redcliffe Quay, Heritage Quay) and the local areas (public market).
-The difference is so stark, because it's the difference between highend shops selling LV and Longchamp and farmers who are selling cassavas.

 ![stjohn]({{site.baseurl}}/assets/img/antigua_barbuda/stjohn.jpeg){:width="50%"}![cruise]({{site.baseurl}}/assets/img/antigua_barbuda/cruise.jpeg){:width="50%"}

 Before leaving St. John for the night, we had some local delicacy called Funge, which is a corn and okra puree, that is a staple in Antigua.